trisulnsm/dinodoc/trisuldocs/docs/ug/ha/dr.md

   * Customize in config file /usr/local/etc/trisul-hub/domain0/hub0/context0/DCDRReplicationSettings.conf
 ```

-#### Further customization for PRI-BAK replication
+#### Further customization forPRI-BAKreplication

-Further customization can be done by editing the `DCDRReplicationSettings.conf` file shown above.
+Further customization can be done by editing the`DCDRReplicationSettings.conf`file shown above.

 ## Configure the backup node health check

 The backup node service performs a health check on pre-defined IP addresses in the primary site.
-If ALL the IPs are unrechable for a predefinied period of time [default 7 minutes], the service declares the PRIMARY site to be down.
+IfALLthe IPs are unrechable for a predefinied period of time [default 7 minutes], the service declares thePRIMARYsite to be down.
 Then starts the Trisul Probe Processes on the backup site and the service stops.

 Use install-replication-backup.sh to configure the backup node.